 Early on, I knew that Broken Axis would be a very good game, but it turned out even better than I expected and became the model for what we want games in the Panzer Grenadier series to be: good scenarios, well-developed historical background of the 1944 Soviet assault on Romania to put them in context, and “battle games” to tie them together.
 It worked out so well, I decided that there should be some more of it.

-Grossdeutschland 1944 is more of it: an expansion book for Broken Axis, adding 20 more scenarios grouped into two more battle games (with a few rogue scenarios falling outside the battle game structure) and 64 die-cut, silky-smooth playing pieces.
+Grossdeutschland 1944 is more of it: an expansion book for Broken Axis, adding 20 more scenarios grouped into four more battle games (with a few rogue scenarios falling outside the battle game structure) and 64 die-cut, silky-smooth playing pieces.
 We’ve refined our approach to Panzer Grenadier games to favor a narrow focus, exploring a single campaign as intensely as we can (within the bounds imposed by paper and cardboard).
 Broken Axis does that pretty well, and at first I wanted to take the book down a similar tight path and focus on battles of Panzer Grenadier Division Grossdeutschland in 1944, which seemed to match the title pretty well.

 The project began as simply a sheet of pieces showing Panzer Grenadier Division Grossdeutschland in 1944, with all of the pieces needed to play the scenarios from Broken Axis that involve the division.
 It would be given to our Gold Club as a free incentive.
 But a sheet of pieces by itself isn’t really something we can sell to others, not easily anyway, and it’s just not that interesting.
 And so we converted Spearhead Division and Grossdeutschland 1944 from simple sets of brightly-colored pieces to complete books with scenarios and background.